Vonage/vivid-3/docs/design/design-tokens.md

 ### Typography

-#### Font families
+#### Typefaces

-Set the font-variable to override the typography tokens with your own font.
+Set the font css-variable to override the default typography with your font and typography scale.

 ```css
 --vvd-typography-headline